 Applicants should possess a Ph.D. degree in pharmaceutical science or other relevant disciplines, with a strong track record of high-quality research in pharmaceutics, pharmaceutical chemistry, drug delivery or other related fields.
 Preference will be given to those with research interests complementary to the departmental research strategy, which focuses on the development of drug delivery systems for pharmaceuticals and biopharmaceuticals, nanomaterials for therapeutic and diagnostic purposes, drug transport across biological barriers, and pharmacokinetics.
 A Bachelor or higher degree in pharmacy and/or teaching experience will be an advantage.
 Applicants should also demonstrate a strong commitment to teaching, and the ability to contribute to the curriculum development of undergraduate and postgraduate programmes including medicine, pharmacy, biomedical sciences, nursing and/or Chinese medicine.
 Information about the Department can be obtained at http://www.pharma.hku.hk/.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.
 Housing benefits will be provided as applicable.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V., at least 3 reference letters with specific comments on their academic competence, and an indication of research orientation.
-Review of applications will start April 4, 2022 and continue until June 30, 2022 (extended to December 31, 2022), or until the post is filled, whichever is earlier.
+Review of applications will start on January 19, 2023 and continue until March 31, 2023 (further extended to December 31, 2023), or until the post is filled, whichever is earlier.